• Skip to primary navigation

 CUT OFF THE STAMEN

-As these delicate blossoms tend to close up soon after picking we keep them, one inside the other and stack them.
+As these delicate blossoms tend to close up soon after picking, we place them inside each other and then stack them up.

-We then wrap them in paper towels so that they stay fresher for longer and store them in a plastic bag in the fridge.
+Then we wrap them in paper towels so they stay fresher for longer and store them in a plastic bag in the fridge.

-It is very difficult to stuff them once the flowers have closed up.
+It is very difficult to open them up to stuff them once the flowers have closed up.

 PLACE ONE INSIDE THE OTHER